 The A level system is different from other pre-University qualifications, such as IB, in that it has no compulsory components; students are free to study whichever subjects they choose.
 This allows SCIE students to have greater potential when discovering their true interests and talents.

 All A levels are split into two components: AS (comprising 50% of the A level and generally completed in the A1 year) and A2 (comprising the other 50% and generally completed in the A2 year).

 Students may choose to continue with each subject for two years and gain a full A level or drop after A1 with an AS level.
-An AS level is a qualification in its own
+An AS level is a qualification on its own